phax/as2-server/README.md

 This project is licensed under the FreeBSD License.

+#New and noteworthy

+  * Version 2.2.0
+    * Extended the configuration file with the attribute "CryptoVerifyUseCertificateInBodyPart"

 #Maven usage
 Add the following to your pom.xml to use this artifact:
 ```